 Separately, the new round valuation may be lower than you planned... which is fine,

 you're just raising less at a lower valuation.
 That shouldn't affect anything in the

 SeedFAST, because it will just follow the next round valuation.

-So let's take a deeper look at scenario 2.
-There are three use cases / ways to go:
+So let's take a deeper look at the second scenario above.
+You have three options:

 - Follow the terms set out in the signed agreement: If the SeedFAST says that a new round is "Raising £1M or more" and you're raising less than that, no problem, the SeedFAST simply won't convert then, and it will convert in the future at the longstop date, at whatever the longstop valuation is.